 “Wow!” you say, as you come to the realization that you have a lot of choices as to the style, brands and materials that you select for your replacement window project.
 As we covered in our article on The Cost of Replacement Windows and Patio Doors there are distinct differences in the cost of replacement windows and patio doors available to you.
 But, the cost is just one of the important considerations you should have.
 Another is the energy efficiency and comfort performance of the windows and patio doors.
-We at Jantek want you to understand why that is, and so here we go!
+Energy Star replacement windows can be a big part of conserving energy.

 The U.S. Environmental Protection Agency’s ENERGY STAR® Program promotes the use of high-energy efficient technologies, materials and equipment in homes and commercial buildings.
 ENERGY STAR labeled homes use at least 30% less energy than homes built to meet the national Model Energy Code while maintaining or improving indoor air quality.
 If your considering a replacement window and patio door project then its pretty certain that your home or commercial building was built before there even was an “Energy Star Certified Home” or building designation.
 But… since windows and patio doors are such a large percentage of any home or commercial building’s “envelope,” there can be no doubt that replacing old low performance windows with high performance Vinyl Energy Star® windows will make a significant difference in the energy savings and comfort performance of your home or commercial building.
 So, exactly what does this “high performance” mean and what are the benefits?